psfinaki/Finelines/README.md

 ## State of the code

 The code needs a proper review for things like naming, structure and so on.
-It's relatively properly covered with unit and integration tests.
+It's relatively well covered with unit and integration tests.
 To get started, run:
 ```powershell
 dotnet tool restore